When is Hyde Park Winter Wonderland 2023?

 While you're booking: a limited number of fast-track tickets will be introduced for selected rides this year, including Munich Looping, Aeronaut Starflyer, and Blizzard.
 Keep an eye on the website for details of that one.

 Is Winter Wonderland child-friendly?

 There's plenty for children to do at Winter Wonderland, including mini fairground rides, an ice rink, and Santaland, where you can meet the man himself for free (though be prepared to queue...).
 And that's barely scratching the surface.
 The bright lights and colours, Christmas decorations and myriad sweet stalls make it something of a child's paradise.
 Top tip: if you're heading straight for Santaland, go for the Red Gate entrance to Winter Wonderland (look out for signs as you approach the site).

 Beyond the entertainment, the Winter Wonderland organisers put in a solid effort at making the whole experience as child-friendly as possible, with plenty of baby changing facilities.
-If it all gets too much, there's a Santaland Chills Space in the Santa Land area, where younger visitors can have some downtime away from the bright lights and excitement of it all (and parents can use facilities provided to heat up baby food/bottles).
+If it all gets too much, there's a covered chill/quiet area at the north of site near the family entrance, where younger visitors can have some downtime away from the bright lights and excitement of it all.

-A buggy park is provided outside the circus show as buggies aren't allowed inside the dome, but there are no other official pram parks at Winter Wonderland this year.
+A buggy park is provided outside the circus show as buggies aren't allowed inside the dome, but there are no other official pram parks at Winter Wonderland.

 Kiddie skates and skate aids are available on the ice rink, and the Zippo's Christmas Circus show is 50 minutes long, ideal for kids' attention spans.

 So yes, it's child-friendly, BUT keeping the little ones happy has the potential to make quite a dent in parents' wallets.
 You've been warned.

 Is Winter Wonderland at Hyde Park accessible and wheelchair-friendly?